 PaddleAble is all about developing an inclusive paddling community and growing the number of disabled people participating in paddling for fun, wellbeing and competition.

 What is Paddleable?

-PaddleAble is brand, signifying a paddling club/provider or event can successfully cater to disabled people and deliver positive paddling opportunities.
-The PaddleAble endorsement is granted to clubs, paddling providers and events by Canoe Racing NZ.
+PaddleAble is a brand, signifying a paddling club/provider or event can successfully cater to disabled people and deliver positive paddling opportunities.
+The PaddleAble Commitment is made by clubs, paddling providers and events with Canoe Racing NZ.

 The PaddleAble framework guides and supports paddling clubs/providers to be able to offer and deliver quality and equitable paddling opportunities to disabled people, through provision of education, resources, systems and equipment.
 It aligns with and supplements the Try Learn Explore paddling programme.

 1,100,000 or 24% of New Zealand adults identify as disabled.

 95,000 or 11% New Zealand children under the age of 15 identify as disabled.